storopoli/storopoli.com/content/blog/2025-05-24-beauty-of-math-incompleteness/index.md

 | f(5)   | 5            | 3            |
 | f(6)   | 6            | -3           |

-Ok that was easy, we just proved that the set of natural numbers and the set of integers have the same size.
+Ok that was easy, we just proved that the **set of natural numbers and the set of integers have the same size**.
 Now let's try to prove the same for the set of rational numbers $\mathbb{Q}$.
 The idea again is to find a bijection between the set of natural numbers and the set of rational numbers.
 We can represent the set of rational numbers as a grid of fractions: